-"I am proud to fight to ensure that employees who have suffered discrimination get the protections they deserve."
+"I am proud to fight to ensure that employees who have suffered discrimination or retaliation get the protections they deserve."

 Matthew LaGarde joined Katz, Marshall & Banks as a paralegal in October 2011 and became an associate with the firm in August 2016.
 In May 2016, Mr. LaGarde graduated magna cum laude from the University of Maryland School of Law, which he attended from the fall of 2012 until May 2016 while continuing to work full-time at the firm.
 Mr. LaGarde also received the Larry B. Shoda award, given annually to an evening student who has achieved scholastic excellence.
-He was a member of the editorial board of the Law Review and his publication on the constitutionality of Maryland’s 2012 state redistricting was selected as the Law Review's submission for a Scribes Award.
+During law school, Mr. LaGarde was a member of the editorial board of the Maryland Law Review and his publication on the constitutionality of Maryland’s 2012 state redistricting was selected as the Law Review's submission for a Scribes Award.